Coronavirus: Which countries have travel bans? - Local News 8

 With the World Health Organization declaring the coronavirus outbreak a pandemic on Wednesday, countries around the world have been revising their entry policies.

 Below are the restrictions in place at some key destinations.
-We’ll be expanding this story with more country details shortly.
+We’ll be expanding this story as the situation develops.

 United States